kuiper2000/chaos_and_predictability/_sources/week1/Week1.md

 \
 The second error source is from the imperfect model physics.
 Specifically, the physical parameterizations used to approximate the bulk effect of subgrid-scale processes (i.e., the scales smaller than the model grid) are the major uncertainty source.
 The details of parameterizations will be discussed in other class and we will briefly walk through the main concept.
 One main reason of using physical parameterizations is due to the limited computational power.
 For example, to accurately predict the time evolution of an extratorpical storm, we also need to predict the convection embedded in the frontal structures since the latent heat release by these convections is not negligible.
 However, explicitly resolving this small-scale thunderstorms is not computationally feasible for the purpose of synoptic weather forecast.
 Thus, in most NWP systems, we use so-called cumulus parameterizations to approximate the bulk effect of convective cloud.
 The reason that cumulus parameterization works is that the large-scale environment usually reaches an quasi-equilibrium state with the small scale convection (i.e., coherence exists).
 Therefore, we can approximate the net convective activity by using the large-scale information.
 However, similar to the first uncertainty (observational uncertainty), the observational error exists in all spatial scales and thus a PDF (stochastic parameterization) is required to describe the subgrid-scale statistics.
 While stochastic parameterization seems necessary, it's not the case in most prevailing NWP systems.
 In addition to the cumulus parameterization, similar problems also exist in boundary layer parameterizations.
 \
 The last uncertainty is the rounding error.
 Comparing with the former two uncertainties, rounding error has the least impacts to the weather and climate predictions.
 Sometimes we can even have some trade-off... i.e., allowing for certain rounding error to save computational time.
 The main reason we can do that is because the uncertainties from observation and model physics are way bigger ($>\mathcal{O}(5)$) than the uncertainty caused by rounding error.
-More details can be found {cite}`hatfield2020single`.
+More details can be found in {cite}`hatfield2020single` and the leading author, Sam Hatfield's website [link](https://samhatfield.co.uk/).

 :::{note}
 Lorenz 96 {cite}`lorenz1996predictability` is one of the simplest models attemping to deal with the underpinning theory of subgrid-scale processes, and we will talk about more details in Week 4.